JerryI/Hackintosh-Yoga-520-i7-Full/README.md

 - connect audio jack with microphone.

-___Please reset everytime you startup your PC, otherwise touchpad & touchscreen & digitizer will not work___
+___Please reset NVRAM everytime you startup your PC, otherwise touchpad & touchscreen & digitizer will not work___

 # What does not work
-- sleep mode
+- sleep mode (either touchscreen works or (sleep mode & battery if you won't reset NVRAM))
 - Fingerprint reader
 - working from battery causes sudden reboots
 - any VPN + WiFi casues reboots sometimes